Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Student identification

-Identification of the number of students from isolated areas of the State attending each non-State school is required to assist with the allocation of the needs component of recurrent assistance.
-Student isolation is based on the student’s home address when not attending school.
+Identifying the number of students from isolated areas of Queensland attending each non–State school assists the government in allocating the needs component of recurrent assistance.
+Student isolation is based on the student’s home address when they are not attending school.

-Home address means the residential address where the student would normally live with a parent/ guardian when not attending school.
+Home address means the residential address where the student would normally live with a parent/guardian when thye are not attending school.

-Only students whose home address is designated Remote Australia or Very Remote Australia should be included in this section of the Census form.
+You should include only students whose home address is designated Remote Australia or Very Remote Australia in this section of the Census form.

 Examples of the address searches: